 Most interesting about the weight loss story is the impact that the external change had on the man’s inner life:

 “Mike made an extraordinary outward change and only then could the door be opened to an inner transformation that is still clearly under way”

 Part III How Do We Change?

-The interviewee H’Sein Hayward, who suffered the death of her brother aged nine and became a paraplegic aged 16 “…I have this fundamental belief in the power of change in the darkest of circumstances.
+The interviewee H’Sein Hayward, who suffered the death of her brother aged nine and became a paraplegic aged sixteen “…I have this fundamental belief in the power of change in the darkest of circumstances.
 I think for all people at all times there is hope, which is not to minimise anybody’s personal suffering.
 I just think that there is always the ability to change your state.”

 Whilst few of us will go through such dramatic change in our life, the idea of embracing the situation and moving forwards with our new reality is an empowering one.
-In my coaching I focus on the power of choice and control.
-The need to respond mindfully rather than react.
+In my coaching, I focus on the power of choice and control: the need to respond mindfully, rather than react.

 Part IV Changed?